Last updated on January 2nd, 2024 at 03:07 pm

 Kairatune by Futucraft

-This plugin is designed to produce tight and crisp sounds without compromising sound quality when pushed to the limits.
+Kairatune is a monophonic virtual instrument designed to produce crisp and tight electric sounds and to produce tight and crisp sounds without compromising sound quality when pushed to the limits.

 Among other specifications, it offers various presets to help you create your perfect sound.